 Our entire team is knowledgeable about whales and bears, Alaska's geology and history, and so much more.
 Each year our crew completes a rigorous training review, which includes safety and rescue, plus an in-depth training in tides, wind, current and weather.
 Most importantly, our crew has the desire to:

-For a world-class Alaska charter, join us on the 95' yacht Glacier Bear as we sail through the pristine waters of Southeast Alaska.
+For a world-class Alaska charter, join us on the 95' yacht Glacier Bear (formerly known as the Caledonia), as we sail through the pristine waters of Southeast Alaska.
 On our well-planned trips, we'll observe whales, porpoise, otters, sea lions, bears, and seabirds from her decks, and explore the bays, fjords, glaciers, and rainforests within her reaches.
 Life aboard this beautiful yacht is fully experienced when we take advantage of the kayaks, paddleboards or skiff for further exploration.
 We'll go ashore to hike along the beach or explore deep within the rainforest, paddle our kayaks among sapphire-colored icebergs, before returning to Glacier Bear to enjoy another fabulous Alaskan meal!

 Step inside Glacier Bear to get a feel for her spacious interior.